Dicklesworthstone/swiss_army_llama/README.md

 - **GET `/get_all_stored_strings/`**: Retrieve All Strings.
 Retrieves a list of all stored strings from the database for which embeddings have been computed.
 - **GET `/get_all_stored_documents/`**: Retrieve All Stored Documents.
 Retrieves a list of all stored documents from the database for which embeddings have been computed.
 - **GET `/show_logs/`**:  Shows logs for the last 5 minutes by default.
 Can also provide a parameter like this: `/show_logs/{minutes}` to get the last N minutes of log data.
+- **POST `/add_new_model/`**: Add New Model by URL.
+Submit a new model URL for download and use.
+The model must be in `.gguf` format and larger than 100 MB to ensure it's a valid model file (you can directly paste in the Huggingface URL)
 - **POST `/get_embedding_vector_for_string/`**: Retrieve Embedding Vector for a Given Text String.
 Retrieves the embedding vector for a given input text string using the specified model.
 - **POST `/get_token_level_embeddings_matrix_and_combined_feature_vector_for_string/`**: Retrieve Token-Level Embeddings and Combined Feature Vector for a Given Input String.
 Retrieve the token-level embeddings and combined feature vector for a given input text using the specified model.
 - **POST `/compute_similarity_between_strings/`**: Compute Similarity Between Two Strings.
 Leverages the `fast_vector_similarity` library to compute the similarity between two given input strings using specified model embeddings and a selected similarity measure.